-4 star newly launched 4 bedroom, 4 bathroom house with super sea views
+4 star newly refurbished 4 bedroom, 4 bathroom house with super sea views

 Sitting next door to Portpatrick's Dunskey Golf Course and affording beautiful sea views over the Irish sea to Northern Ireland, 4 Star Cedar Lodge, has four bedrooms, all with en suites, and sleeps 8 people.

 Done out in a New England clapper board style externally, inside, the lodge has the same stylish interiors as our existing Corsewall Estate Holiday Cottages.

 As with all our Dumfries and Galloway holiday cottages, Cedar Lodge has been completely refurbished from top to toe.
 Inside, our Portpatrick holiday house has a large open plan kitchen, sitting and dining room with a wall of French doors, which open onto a raised deck and which offer amazing sea views.

 In the sitting room area, there's a corner sofa, three armchairs around the electric wood burner style fire and a 40" flat screen television.